Lived Experience mahi is more than peer support

 Statement from Changing Minds

 We are aware of media articles this morning about a young person who was wrongfully identified by police and service providers and later restrained and given medication.
+This is a statement from Changing Minds.

 This year Changing Minds partnered with Tall Tree Jared Flitcroft (Ngāti Maniapoto) of JPF Films, to deliver a Deaf Video series - by and for the Deaf community.
 This series is designed to raise awareness around mental distress, and the particular challenges faced by the Deaf that other resources have missed.